Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 Fantastic idea.

-Having made the majority of the journey back home though Thornton put the airplane into autopilot and jumped oh
+Having made the majority of the journey back home, though, Thornton put the airplane into autopilot and jumped.

-Why chose to do this remains unclear to this day?
-Because he's dead.
+Why he chose to do this remains unclear to this day.

 Yes.